NXRts/NXRts/README.md

 I'm a passionate developer with experience in web development.<br/>
 I'm always eager to learn new things and challenge myself to build better solutions.<br/>
+Just a regular student who's no different from anyone else on the earth.<br/>

 </p>